see it clearly

 • The hard coconut shell is often used to make things, from bowls to buttons.

-• Dates may be eaten, fresh or dried; they may also be pitted and stuffed with various fillings to make delicacies.
+• Dates may be eaten, fresh or dried; they may also be pitted and stuffed with various fillings such as cream cheese.

 • Multiple puddings and desserts, particularly those of Middle Eastern origin, contain chopped dates, sometimes glazed with glucose syrups.